-© European Telecommunications Standards Institute 2007.
+© European Telecommunications Standards Institute 2009.
 All rights reserved.

-DECTTM, PLUGTESTSTM and UMTSTM are Trade Marks of ETSI registered for the benefit of its Members.
-TIPHONTM and the TIPHON logo are Trade Marks currently being registered by ETSI for the benefit of its Members.
-3GPPTM is a Trade Mark of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.
+DECTTM, PLUGTESTSTM, UMTSTM, TIPHONTM, the TIPHON logo and the ETSI logo are Trade Marks of ETSI registered for the benefit of its Members.

+3GPP[TM] is a Trade Mark of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.
+LTE[TM] is a Trade Mark of ETSI currently being registered for the benefit of its Members and of the 3GPP Organizational Partners.
+GSM® and the GSM logo are Trade Marks registered and owned by the GSM Association.